pmiguelpinto90/ShiftDisplay/README.md

   `time`: duration in milliseconds to show the value;
   if is not specified, the value is shown for a single iteration;
   exact time showing will be an under aproximation.
-TODO explain iteration

 * __show()__